Azure/azure-sdk-for-java/authorization/msi-auth-token-provider-jar/readme.md

-## What is this?
+# What is this?

 The "msi-auth-token-provider" jar is a library that enables :
 * Azure VMs and container instances and
 * Web Apps (funcitons included)
 Retrieve authentication tokens for syatem/user assigned [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview).

-Thios is a light weight library that does not have many dependencies.
-The ohnly external library ti depends on is [`RxJava`](https://github.com/ReactiveX/RxJava/releases/tag/v1.2.4)
+This is a light weight library that does not have many dependencies.

-## Usage
+# Usage
-### Dependency
+## Dependency
 Take a dependency on the jar in you pom file like follows
 ```xml
   <dependencies>